michalkmet/xp-orange-double-trouble/NOTES.md

 - ✅ DONE UAT1.1: Given I'm going to use the doubleTrouble function, When I pass '[0, 1], 1', Then it should return [0]
 - ✅ DONE UAT1.2: Given I'm going to use the doubleTrouble function, When I pass '[1, 2], 3', Then it should return [1]
 - ✅ DONE UAT1.3: Given I'm going to use the doubleTrouble function, When I pass '[2, 3], 5', Then it should return [2]

+User Story 2: three numbers -> return 2 numbers
+As a user, I want to pass in three numbers, so that I can see doubleTrouble function working

+- ⚠ TODO UAT1.1: Given I'm going to use the doubleTrouble function, When I pass '[2, 3, 1], 4', Then it should return [2, 3]
+- ⚠ TODO UAT1.2: Given I'm going to use the doubleTrouble function, When I pass '[0, 1, 2], 3', Then it should return [0, 1]
+- ⚠ TODO UAT1.3: Given I'm going to use the doubleTrouble function, When I pass '[2, 1, 0], 3', Then it should return [2, 0]